wdroberts/YouTube_Analyzer_Project/USER_GUIDE.md

 ✅ **Ask one thing at a time**: Get focused answers
 ✅ **Reference the content**: Use terms/names from the video/document
 ✅ **Follow up**: Ask clarifying questions based on previous answers
+💰 **Watch costs**: Each question uses API tokens - be mindful of repeated similar questions

 ### Example Q&A Session: